Graphene-Based Terahertz Electronics and Plasmonics

-In spite of enormous research in the area of devices based on graphene, the number of extensive review publications on THz devices based on graphene is small.
-This review volume would fill the gap.
-Researchers and engineers working in the fields of electronics and plasmonics can use it to understand the influence of plasmonics on device performance.
+In spite of enormous research in the area of devices based on graphene, the number of extensive review publications on terahertz devices based on graphene is small.
+This review volume fills the gap.
+Researchers and engineers working in the fields of electronics and plasmonics can use it to learn about new concepts in the field of graphene devices and to understand the influence of plasmonics on device performance.
 The book can be also be used as a required text for doctorate courses and as a supplementary material for postgraduate courses.

 “This wonderful book provides clear and detailed descriptions of how graphene’s unique properties can be utilized to develop devices for generating and detecting terahertz radiation.
 The original concepts of these devices were proposed by the authors themselves, and some of the proposed devices have already been implemented experimentally.”~Prof. Junichiro Kono, Rice University, USA

 “An attractive feature of the book is a well-substantiated physical analysis of possible device applications of graphene-based structures.
 This topic is a ‘hot spot’ in solid state device physics and condensed matter physics as well.
 The authors of the book are widely known to specialists in both of these areas.”~Prof. Robert Suris, Member of the Russian Academy of Sciences, A. F. Ioffe Institute, Russia